-As a reminder, you can choose any book you like that is set in the decade, but to give you a head start, we’ve compiled a great list of books about the Seventies that including historical fiction novels and modern classics that provide insights into life in this decade, both in the US and around the world, non-fiction accounts of some of the most defining political and scientific events of the era, and a few books published during the 1970s that have come to define this period of history.
+We’ve compiled a great list of books about the Seventies.
+Our recommendations include historical fiction novels and modern classics.
+The books on our list provide insights into life in the 70s, including non-fiction accounts of defining political and scientific events of the era.
+A few of the books published during the 1970s have come to define this period of history.

-The Seventies were a revolutionary decade as the progressive social values that began in the 1960s – such as increasing political activism and feminism – continued to grow.
-The hippie culture that began in the later half of the 1960s began to fade by the mid-1970s, but the environmentalist movement really took hold.
+The Seventies were a revolutionary decade.
+Progressive social values that began in the 1960s – such as increasing political activism and feminism – continued to grow.
+The hippie culture that began in the latter half of the 1960s began to fade by the mid-1970s.
+At that point, the environmentalist movement really took hold.

-Similarly, to the political environment, the music of the 70s created a bridge between the rebellious anthems of the 60s and the pop-ier music to come in the 80s.
-The sounds of the 70s tended to be a bit more relaxing, and dance music became popular, including the short lived rise of disco.
-The 70s music scene was also defined by lots of sex, drugs, and rock and roll.
+Similarly, the music of the 70s bridged the rebellious anthems of the 60s and poppy music of the 80s.
+The sounds of the 70s tended to be a bit more relaxing.
+Dance music also became popular, including the short-lived rise of disco.
+The 70s music scene was defined by sex, drugs, and rock and roll.

-- NASA’s 1970 Apollo 13 experienced an explosion shortly after launch and astronauts were able to successfully return to Earth after abandoning the moon mission.
+- NASA’s 1970 Apollo 13 experienced an explosion shortly after launch.
+Astronauts were able to successfully return to Earth after abandoning the moon mission.

-- The New York Times began publishing the Pentagon Papers in 1971, which provided evidence that the US Government had been lying to the American people.
+- The New York Times began publishing the Pentagon Papers in 1971.
+The documents provided evidence that the US Government had been lying to the American people regarding Vietnam.

 - Walt Disney World opened in Orlando, Florida in 1971.

-- The 1972 break-in attempt at Democratic National Committee headquarters in the Watergate Office Building marked the beginning of the Watergate Scandal.
+- The 1972 break-in attempt at Democratic National Committee headquarters marked the beginning of the Watergate Scandal.

-- President Richard Nixon was reelected to a second term in November of 1972 in the midst of questions regarding his involvement in Watergate.
+- President Richard Nixon was re-elected to a second term in November of 1972 despite questions regarding his involvement in Watergate.